Ryan Coisson: Building Wealth and Managing Risk

 They’re going to continue to build over time.
 An investor is looking to take advantage of short-term weakness or strength within the market and to make a profit sometimes using some form of leverage either in options or actual margin or something like that.

 And then they’re looking to turn that quick profit often in a short period of time for some people.
 It’s minutes, days , weeks , months but certainly less than a year most likely and then for me that mindset.
-Oh yeah, yeah, sorry yeah, it’s Twitter.
+Oh yeah, sorry.
+It’s Twitter.

 31:34.84 – Brian David Crane

 I think you meant trader for that second part.
-Yeah sorry yeah, go ahead? yeah.
+Yeah sorry go ahead.

 31:40.89 – Ryan Coisson

-But that Trader Mindset is very very different than the investor mindset and so you can’t bring either of those into one another right when I’m when I’m trading I don’t want to think like an investor when I’m investing I don’t want to think like a trader and so what I do to to help that is I have separate accounts.
+But that trader Mindset is very very different than the investor mindset and so you can’t bring either of those into one another right?
+When I’m trading, I don’t want to think like an investor.
+When I’m investing, I don’t want to think like a trader.
+And so, what I do to to help that is I have separate accounts.
 For those separate activities right?
 It’s just like if you’re starting a brand new Business.
 You know it’s probably a good idea to have some sort of entity formed Separate Bank account.
 All of that stuff.
 Everything’s Siloed and separate right?
 This gives us the sort of mental clarity for it, same with investing and trading.

 32:18.38 – Brian David Crane

-Um, how often are you then looking at the value of your investments not not not not the ones that are in the trading ah bucket.
-But the ones that are in the investment bucket like how often do you look at that.
+How often are you then looking at the value of your investments?
+Not the ones that are in the trading bucket, but the ones that are in the investment bucket like how often do you look at that?

 32:28.10 – Ryan Coisson

-Um, um, so that’s a good question.
-So I think again, you know and I learned this from my original mentor.
-You know, um I think it’ll change at different phases but currently I don’t.
-Care nearly as much for the value of the overall portfolio.
+So that’s a good question.
+I think again, I learned this from my original mentor.
+I think it’ll change at different phases but currently I don’t care nearly as much for the value of the overall portfolio.
 But rather the income right?
-So 1 of the first things you know when you log in to any brokerage account.
+So one of the first things when you log in to any brokerage account.
 They kind of make it front-end center but really one of the first things that I do is when I log in to my brokerage account I’m looking at the income.

 33:01.70 – Brian David Crane